 - Form the ground turkey mixture into 2-inch balls.

-- In a large skillet or saute pan (or the base of your stovetop-friendly slow cooker), melt the ghee.
+- Optional browning step: In a large skillet or saute pan (or the base of your stovetop-friendly slow cooker), melt the ghee.
 Fry the meatballs for 2-3 minutes per side until browned, then transfer to slow cooker.

-- In a medium-sized bowl, whisk together all ingredients for sauce.
+- In a medium-sized bowl, whisk together all ingredients for the sauce.
 Pour onto the meatballs.

 - Garnish with sesame seeds and the remaining green onion.